Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

     </privileges>
     ```

-2. To use the functions and data types for the Watchface Complication API, include the `<watchface-complication.h>` header file in application:
+2. To use the functions and data types for the Watch Face Complication API, include the `<watchface-complication.h>` header file in application:

     ```cpp
     #include <watchface-complication.h>
     ```

-## Creating Watchface Complication
+## Creating Watch Face Complication

-Watchface must create the complication handle to add the default complication.
+Watch Face must create the complication handle to add the default complication.
 You can choose the support types of complication that can be selected in the position of complication.
 And also choose the touch event type that can be supported.